Yu-Maryland/e-boost/README.md

 ## 📄 Paper

-If you use E-boost in your research, please cite our paper:
+If you use e-boost in your research, please cite our paper:

 ```bibtex
 @article{yin2025boost,